lucasfmerino/lucasfmerino/README.md

 ## Education and Experience 📚💼

-- 🎓 Studying Analysis and Systems Development at FIAP
+- 🎓 Graduate in Analysis and Systems Development at FIAP
 - 🎓 Graduate in Mechanical Engineering, with experience in projects and management
 - 📚 MBA in Project Management and postgraduate studies in Engineering and Maintenance Management